mbataillou/Summaries/readme.md

 - [UPC - Caminos][d27c36d4]
 - [Dauphine][1ee6bdb2]
 ## Purpose
 Some subjects lack of an appropriate teaching material or there is a way of complementing the available material in a useful way.
-This situations add an unintended difficulty to the understanding of the subjects.
+This situations add  unnecessary complications to the subjects understanding.
 This project tries to tackle this problem by building a collaborative and concise database of notes and summaries.
 ## How to contribute
 The main characteristic of this summaries is their time variability as they should evolve with the contribution of each promotion.
 This said, how do you contribute ?
 ### Case 1